Prad-R/DiceForge/README.md

 | LFSR64 | 29 | 1 |
 | Naor Reingold | 20 | 10 |

+For more information about the Dieharder tests, check out DiceForge's Documentation.

 ## Documentation

-Check out the [Documentation](https://www.overleaf.com/project/65d9eea60dbb4690fe6ff8be) for detailed information on library usage, supported algorithms, and more!
+Check out the [Documentation](docs/DiceForge_Documentation.pdf) for detailed information on library usage, supported algorithms, and more!

 ## Getting Started